oleg-wx/translate/README.md

 ### Fallback language

-You can use fallback if dictionary for passed or selected language does not contain translation.
+Fallback language will use dictionary if selected language does not contain translation.
 Fallback dictionary will be used before fallback value.

 ```javascript
 const dics = {